stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 only using it to "enter the state it would if the zone's refresh timer had expired" ({{Section 4.7 of !RFC1996}}).

+This security model is reused for generalized NOTIFY messages.
 It therefore seems impossible to affect the behaviour of the recipient of the NOTIFY other than by hastening the timing for when different checks are initiated.
-This security model is reused for generalized NOTIFY messages.

-The receipt of a notification message will, in general, cause the receiving party to cause one or more outbound queries for the records of interest (for example, NOTIFY(CDS) will cause CDS/CDNSKEY queries).
-When performed via port 53, the size of these queries is comparable to that of the notification messages themselves, rendering any amplfication attempts futile.
+The receipt of a notification message will, in general, cause the receiving party to perform one or more outbound queries for the records of interest (for example, NOTIFY(CDS) will cause CDS/CDNSKEY queries).
+When done via port 53, the size of these queries is comparable to that of the NOTIFY messages themselves, rendering any amplification attempts futile.
+The number of queries triggered per notification is also limited by the requirement that a NOTIFY message can refer to one child only.

-However, when the outgoing query occurs via encrypted transport, some amplification is possible, both with respect to bandwidth and computational resources.
+However, when the outgoing query occurs via encrypted transport, some amplification is possible, both with respect to bandwidth and computational burden.
+In this case, the usual principle of bounding the work, even under unreasonable events, applies.

 Receivers therefore MUST implement rate limiting for notification processing.
-It is RECOMMENDED to configure rate limiting independently for both the notification's source IP address and the name of the zone that is conveyed in the notification message (e.g., the child zone).

-Rate limiting will also mitigate processing load of garbage notifications.
+It is RECOMMENDED to configure rate limiting independently for both the notification's source IP address and the name of the zone that is conveyed in the NOTIFY message.
+Rate limiting also mitigates processing load from garbage notifications.

-Alternative solutions appear significantly more expensive.
-(For example, validating the signature of a signed notification is much more expensive than checking the rate limit.)
+Alternative solutions (such as signing notifications and validating their signatures) appear significantly more expensive without tangible benefit.

 # IANA Considerations